Your privacy is very important to the All of Us Research Program. We will take great care to protect it.

 - We will tell you if there is a risk to your privacy because of a data breach.

 - We have Certificates of Confidentiality from the U.S. government.
-They will help us fight legal demands (such as a court order) to give out information that could identify you.
+They will help us fight legal demands (such as a subpoena) to give out information that could identify you.